 Using your child’s inseam in relation to the bike’s seat height is the best and most accurate way to ensure a perfect bike fit.
 The frame and the wheel size work together to determine the seat height of a bike.

-So by selecting a bike based on seat height, versus wheel or frame size, you can ensure a great bike fit for your child even if they’ve never had a chance to try out the bike before you buy it!
+So by selecting a bike based on seat height, versus age, wheel, or frame size, you can ensure a great bike fit for your child even if they’ve never had a chance to try out the bike before you buy it!
 This not only makes riding much easier, but all the experts agree a good bike fit is necessary for safety too!

 (1) Measure Your Child’s Inseam